plant2002/pik-app/README.md

 - [ ]	Izpis podatkov za flight number
 - [ ]	Izpis letov in podatkov glede na datum

+<h3>MAKE SURE IT'S BULLETPROOF (SUCH AS MAKING SURE THAT THEY CAN'T INSERT BIGGER NUMBER IN FN_FROM AND SMALLER NUMBER IN FN_TO BECAUSE IT MAKES THE WHOLE THING INCORRECT!!!!)</h3>

 currently done: